SeatBoost-Inc/seatboost-sdk-docs/docs/rest-api/status.md

 # status

-> Retrieve the status of a specific auction.
+Fetch comprehensive details for a particular auction.

 #### Parameters: